basp/yuki/README.md

 pure in the sense that they don't have side-effects.
 They might have a few utility members but these are always pure and safe to use in all cases.

+In other words, even though you *can* hydrate them directly you don't have to.
+It's valid and expected that commands are instantiated directly from code as well to make up functionaly for bigger commands.

 # Responses
 Every command should have a custom response type even if they are similar to existing response types.
 Most of the built-in response types are or will be